mw-orcl/Move_Improve/lab200/content.md

 5. Please use the standard virtual machine with 1 core as pictured.
 6. Ensure you select your compartment.
 Your subnet compartment can actually be configured on another compartment from your VCN.
 But in this case it will be the same as your VCN.
 7. Select the Private subnet where the App Server will be installed.
-8. Use the same SSH key as your Bastion compute.
+8. Use the same SSH key as your bastion compute.
 However the best practice is to use a different key.
 9. Click Create.

   ![](C:\Users\mwan.ORADEV\Documents\GitHub\Move_Improve\lab200\images\Create App Server 1.png)